Hunting zebra in Africa

 The following applies weather hunting the Burchell’s or the mountain zebra.

-Hunting zebra in South Africa is hunting for one of the four most popular animals to hunt in Africa.
+Hunting zebra in Africa is hunting for one of the four most popular animals to hunt in Africa.
 Zebra rugs are the most popular way of having your zebra trophy mounted.

 The vital organs area is situated low in the chest making it rather easy to wound one of these striped animals.
 It is legal to hunt zebra with the correct permissions.